overture-stack/website/README.md

 Check your QA builds locally!
 (See **Environments**)

 - Deploy to a Netlify draft URL for QA: `npm run deploy`
-- Deploy to <https://overture.bio>: Merge a PR into the master branch.
+- Deploy to <https://overture.bio>: Merge a PR into the main branch.

 ## Environments